DecisionsDev/odm-ondocker/docs/README_standalone.md

 * ODM Decision Center
 * ODM Decision Runner

-You can access the application with this URLs:
+You can access the application with these URLs:

 |Component|URL|Username|Password|
 |:-----:|:-----:|:-----:|:-----:|